kamir/ks-inspector/README.md

 You can run the tool via Maven with the `mvn exec:java` command.

-To point to your own application context, please provide the following arguments as properties in the `pom.xml` file:
+To point to your own application context, please provide the following arguments:

+- *-p*
+- *-ks*
+- *-qf*

+as properties in the `pom.xml` file as shown in this example:

 ```
     <!-- use custom project and overwrite default settings for KSQL application context.  -->